ApproxEng/approxeng.input/_sources/howtouse.rst.txt

   environment you'll probably want to disable the default behaviour where the left stick controls the mouse - see :ref:`wii-remote-pro-label` for instructions.

+- :class:`approxeng.input.wiimote.WiiMote` for :ref:`api_wiimote`.

+- :class:`approxeng.input.sf30pro.SF30Pro` for :ref:`api_sf30pro`.

+- :class:`approxeng.input.pihut.PiHut` for :ref:`api_pihut`.

 In general you will not explicitly create these objects yourself, instead you can use the binding layer to discover a connected controller (optionally supplying a particular kind of controller you want, otherwise it just finds the first one it can).
 This will create the controller object from which you can read things like axis values, and also set up the necessary logic to pull events out of the evdev linux system and update the values without you having to do anything.

+The only time you're likely to use these classes is to reference them when binding, this allows you to wait for a specific kind of controller to become available - handy if, say, you really have to have a PS4 controller but you've got a rock candy dongle plugged in.
 The details of the binding process are described at :ref:`binding-reference-label`.

 Handling Buttons
 ----------------